bhisaac/5eFP/5eFP-SRD.md

 **Chaotic neutral** (CN) creatures follow their whims, holding their personal freedom above all else.
 Many barbarians and rogues, and some bards, are chaotic neutral.

 **Lawful evil** (LE) creatures methodically take what they want, within the limits of a code of tradition, loyalty, or order.
-Devils, blue dragons, and hobgoblins are lawful evil.
+Efreeti, blue dragons, and hobgoblins are lawful evil.

 **Neutral evil** (NE) is the alignment of those who do whatever they can get away with, without compassion or qualms.
 Many drow, some cloud giants, and goblins are neutral evil.